Superposition theorem for flexible grids: EST for Line reconnections

 From (\ref{eqn:alphas}), we have:

 So we recover:

-This works out when $\alpha_{O_{1,2}}$ is non null.
-As $\alpha_C$ and $\beta^{l_i}$ are all properly defined from (\ref{eqn:sup_topo_theorem_reco_beta_value}) and cannot be infinite, $\alpha_{O_{1,2}}$ is indeed never null.
-For more than two lines reconnections, we can recursively apply (\ref{eqn:sup_topo_theorem_reco_2_lines}). \textbf{Three line reconnections case and more with recursion} We start by reusing ST for line disconnections as previously:
+This works out when $\alpha_{O}$ is non null.
+As $\alpha_R$ and $\beta^{l_i}$ are all properly defined from (\ref{eqn:sup_topo_theorem_reco_beta_value}) and cannot be infinite, $\alpha_{O}$ is indeed never null.
+For more than two line reconnections, we can \textbf{recursively} apply (\ref{eqn:sup_topo_theorem_reco_2_lines}).
+We leave this complimentary demonstration to the Appendix \ref{appendix:multi_reco}.
+By applying the same recursion, we find for any number of line reconnection the existence of an EST: